nadamamdouh235/STM-32-ADC-Driver/README.md

 # STM-32-ADC-Driver
 ## Description

-Iplementation of ARM Cortex M4 (STM32) ADC Driver, interfacing it with LM35 temperature sensor and displaying the temperature on LCD
+iplementation of ARM Cortex M4 (STM32) ADC Driver, interfacing it with LM35 temperature sensor and displaying the temperature on LCD